Who They Are

-Simply put, without frontline health workers, there would be no health care for millions of children and their families in the developing world.
+Simply put, without frontline health workers, there would be no health services for millions of children and their families in the low- and middle-income countries.

 Frontline health workers are the backbone of effective health systems – they are often based in the community and come from the community they serve, they play a critical role in providing a local context for proven health solutions, and they connect families and communities to the health system.